OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Solution-overview.md

 ### Data aggregation function

 An instance of this function runs every 30 seconds, while the app is actively delivering messages.
 For each message that's currently in the sending state, the data aggregation function checks the delivery records created by the Send fuction, and updates the success, failure, and throttle counts, so that the information shown in the tab is up-to-date.

+### Prepare To Send function

+This is an durable function and is executed on each message in the "prepare-to-send" Service Bus queue.
+The function will:
+1. Get the receipients of the message, based on the message ID.
+2. Store the receipients in an Azure Table.
+3. Prepare the adaptive card.
+4. Send a data aggregation trigger queue message to the data queue for the data function to process.
+5. Send triggers to Send queue for the Send function.

+### Export function

+This is an durable function and is executed on each message in the "export" Service Bus queue.
+The function will:
+1. Get the receipients of the sent message, based on the message ID.
+2. Create and stage the zip file in Azure Blob Storage.
+3. Send the File Consent Card to upload the file to User's One Drive.

+### Clean function

+This is an time trigger function and it runs as per the scheduled time.
+It deletes the staged files and file consent card to which there is no response by user within a set period of time.